Decentralized-ID/decentralized-id.github.io/README.md

 **Collaboration Welcome**

-This is a skeleton, around which I will fill in some background information, highlight the chosen resources, along with some rearrangement, and justification for the way it's organized.
+This is a skeleton, around which I will fill in some background information, highlight the chosen resources, along with some rearranging, and justification for the way it's organized.

 ## Awesome Self-Sovereign Identity, Decentralized-ID, and Blockchain-ID related resources